tpatnala/mslearn-ai-information-extraction/Instructions/Labs/04-custom-doc-intelligence-model.md

 1. Modify the **subscription_id**, **resource_group**, and **location** variable declarations with the appropriate values for the subscription, resource group, and location name where you deployed the Document Intelligence resource.

-    Leave the **expiry_date** variable as it is for the exercise.
+    If the **expiry_date** variable is in the past, update it to a future date.
 This variable is used when generating the Shared Access Signature (SAS) URI.
 In practice, you will want to set an appropriate expiry date for your SAS.
 You can learn more about SAS [here](https://docs.microsoft.com/azure/storage/common/storage-sas-overview#how-a-shared-access-signature-works).

 1. After you've replaced the placeholders, within the code editor, use the **CTRL+S** command or **Right-click > Save** to save your changes and then use the **CTRL+Q** command or **Right-click > Quit** to close the code editor while keeping the cloud shell command line open.